A Red Letter Day

 Other releases - single (UK #9, US Dance Sales #8)

 Very nearly a gay pride anthem.
 Neil longs for that special daya virtual holiday marked red on the calendarwhen "all of those who don't fit in, who follow their instincts and are told they sin" won't have to justify themselves or struggle anymore just to live ordinary lives.
 "I want what you want," he sings, asserting the fundamental equality of all people, stressing their similarities, not their differences.
-Apparently but not necessarily contradicting this interpretation, Neil has specifically pointed out that this song is "about waiting for someone to tell you they love you."
+Seemingly but not necessarily contradicting this interpretation (not so much contradictory as complementary), Neil has specifically pointed out that this song is "about waiting for someone to tell you they love you."

-Perhaps punning on the "Red" of the title, but also adding greatly to the song's anthemic quality, the Boys commissioned an all-male Russian chorus to contribute support vocals.
+On a more musically oriented note, a touch that adds greatly to the song's anthemic quality—and perhaps a pun on the "Red" of the title—is that the Boys commissioned an all-male Russian chorus to contribute support vocals.
 Also, the chord progressions are very similar to (though not exactly like) those of the "Ode to Joy" in Beethoven's Ninth Symphony.

 Annotations